AusClimateService/unseen/CONTRIBUTING.md

 pre-commit run --all-files
  ```

-6. Start making and committing your edits, including adding tests to `unseen/tests` to check that your contributions are doing what they're suppose to.
+6. Start making and committing your edits, including adding docstrings to your functions and tests to `unseen/tests` to check that your contributions are doing what they're suppose to.
+Please try to follow [numpydoc style](https://numpydoc.readthedocs.io/en/latest/format.html) for docstrings.
 To run the test suite:

 ```
 pytest unseen